-- That our future settlement payments, disease mix and dismissal rates will be materially consistent with historic experience; - That future incidences of asbestos-related diseases in the U.S. will be materially consistent with current public health estimates;
+That our future settlement payments, disease mix and dismissal rates will be materially consistent with historic experience;

-- That the rates at which future asbestos-related mesothelioma incidences result in compensable claims filings against us will be materially consistent with its historic experience; - That insurance recoveries for settlement payments and defense costs will be materially consistent with historic experience; - That legal standards (and the interpretation of these standards) applicable to asbestos litigation will not change in material respects; - That there are no materially negative developments in the claims pending against us; and - That key co-defendants in current and future claims remain solvent.
+- That future incidences of asbestos-related diseases in the U.S. will be materially consistent with current public health estimates: - That the rates at which future asbestos-related mesothelioma incidences result in compensable claims filings against us will be materially consistent with its historic experience; - That insurance recoveries for settlement payments and defense costs will be materially consistent with historic experience; - That legal standards (and the interpretation of these standards) applicable to asbestos litigation will not change in material respects; - That there are no materially negative developments in the claims pending against us; and - That key co-defendants in current and future claims remain solvent.

 If any of these assumptions prove to be materially different in light of future developments, liabilities related to asbestos-related litigation may be materially different than amounts accrued or estimated.
 Further, while we anticipate that additional claims will be filed in the future, we are unable to predict with any certainty the number, timing and magnitude of such future claims.
 In our opinion, there are no pending legal proceedings that are likely to have a material adverse effect on our consolidated financial statements.

 Other Legal Claims and Proceedings.
 From time to time, we have been subject to various claims and involved in legal proceedings incidental to the nature of our businesses.
 We maintain insurance coverage to reduce financial risk associated with certain of these claims and proceedings.
 It is not possible to predict the outcome of these claims and proceedings.
-However, in our opinion, there are no pending legal proceedings that are likely to have a material adverse effect on our consolidated financial statements.
-See also "Note 15-Commitments and Contingencies" to the audited consolidated financial statements as of December 31, 2014.
+However, in our opinion, there are no material pending legal proceedings that are likely to have a material effect on our business, financial condition, results of operations or cash flows.
+See also "Note 15-Commitments and Contingencies" to the audited consolidated financial statements as of December 31, 2013.

 Product Claims.
 From time to time, in the ordinary course of our business, our customers may claim that the products that we distribute are either defective or require repair or replacement under warranties that either we or the manufacturer may provide to the customer.
 These proceedings are, in the opinion of management, ordinary and routine matters incidental to our normal business.
 Our purchase orders with our suppliers generally require the manufacturer to indemnify us against any product liability claims, leaving the manufacturer ultimately responsible for these claims.
 In many cases, state, provincial or foreign law provides protection to distributors for these sorts of claims, shifting the responsibility to the manufacturer.
 In some cases, we could be required to repair or replace the products for the benefit of our customer and seek our recovery from the manufacturer for our expense.
-In our opinion, there are no pending legal proceedings that are likely to have a material adverse effect on our consolidated financial statements.
+In the opinion of management, the ultimate disposition of these claims and proceedings is not expected to have a material adverse effect on our financial position, results of operations or cash flows.